-Evidence of good practice Targets for future lessons

-Ask students to find their own

-information about a topic?

-Provide opportunities for

-students to make proposals

-and/or decisions?

-Encourage students to build on

-existing knowledge and

-experiences?

-Adopt a student-centred

-approach?

-Try to ensure that students

-actively engage with the

-learning?

-Provide opportunities for

-reflection?

-See your role as being to

-promote questions, not just to

-provide answers?

-Support students in identifying

-and accessing resources?

-Encourage students to take

-increased responsibility for their

-own learning?

-Act as a facilitator? -

-Situate inquiries within local and

-global contexts?
+In almost every lesson In the majority of lessons In an occasional lesson Not in this unit/topic Unsure ask students to find their own information about a topic? provide opportunities for students to make proposals and/or decisions? encourage students to build on existing knowledge and experiences? adopt a student-centred approach? try to ensure that students actively engage with the learning? provide opportunities for reflection? see your role as being to promote questions, not just to provide answers? support students in identifying and accessing resources? encourage students to take increased responsibility for their own learning? act as a facilitator? situate inquiries within local and global contexts?

-Approaches to Teaching: Teaching focused on conceptual understanding.
+2. b) Teaching focused on conceptual understanding